ArabLit

 ArabLit is an online magazine for information about translations of Arabic literature into English.
 The editors also publish ArabLit Quarterly as a print and electronic magazine, books with selected contemporary Arabic literary works and a daily newsletter about current publications of different genres of Arabic literature in English translation.
+Further, ArabLit's promotion of Arabic literature in English has been distinguished by British and Canadian literary awards.